Hometown Hero (Chink)

 multimedia installation; single channel video, soft sculpture, hand upholstered recliner, 2015-2017

 Since the 1970’s, the immigrant population of the American South has surged.
-As the region’s identity evolves and becomes more global and diverse with each generation we must re-examine the lingering presence of Confederate symbols that proclaim heritage.
-These images not only remind us of the region’s troubled past, but they also perpetuate the romanticized myth of the Lost Cause; they cling to an alternate reality, frozen in time.
+As the region’s identity evolves and becomes more global and diverse with each generation we must re-examine the lingering presence of Confederate imagery that proclaim heritage.
+These images not only remind us of the region’s troubled past, but they also perpetuate the romanticized myth of the Lost Cause; they cling to an alternate reality, a re-written history frozen in time.
 Being raised in a small town known for its prominent role in Civil War history, I — a mixed-race Korean American — was taught to revere a past to which I felt no connection.

 The work reveals hidden personal histories, allowing others to peer into a space that many like me occupy: a state of psychological exile, of in-between, of longing yet not belonging.
 By challenging the notions of heritage, Southern nationalism and “traditional” American culture, I hope to facilitate honest conversations regarding race, alienation, and assimilation.